kenscripts/bioinformatics/functional_annotation.md

 # Gene Ontology (GO) terms
   ## Background
   ## Semantic similarity and functional similarity
+  * GO term annotations of gene products can be used to determine functional similarity between gene products.
-  * Semantic similarity applied to GO annotations of gene products provides a measure of functional similarity between gene products [Pesquita et al., 2009].
+  * Semantic similarity calculated between GO annotations of gene products can provide a measure of functional similarity between gene products.
+Therefore some approaches used to calculate functional similarity between gene products use semantic similarity measures.
-  * Semantic similarity can involve either comparing GO terms or comparing gene products.
+  * There are are two basic approaches to assessing the semantic similarity between GO terms:
     * There are are two basic approaches to compare GO terms:
       * Edge-based: based on mainly on counting the number of edges on a graph path between GO terms.
       * Node-based: based on comparing the properties between the GO terms, their ancestors, or their children.
         * A commonly used measure in this approach is information content (IC) which describes how specific and informative a GO term is.
 IC is applied to the common ancestors between GO terms.
-    * There are two basic approaches to compare gene products:
+    * Gene products can be annotated with several GO terms within each of the 3 GO categories.
+Thus to assess the functional similarity between gene products it is necessary to compare sets of terms rather than single terms.
+There are two basic approaches to compare gene products:
       * Pairwise
       * Groupwise